 (b) a registrar must notify the person who sent it of the fact.

-(7) A person who lodges a document electronically must have the paper version of the document with him or her at any conference or hearing in the case concerned.
+(8) A person by or on behalf of whom a document is lodged electronically under this rule must ensure that the paper version of the document is available at any conference or hearing in the case concerned.

-(8) The Court may at any time, on the application of a party or on its own initiative, order a person who has lodged a document electronically to lodge the paper version of the document.
+(9) The Court may at any time, on the application of a party or on its own initiative, order a person who has lodged a document electronically under this rule to lodge the paper version of the document.